noman-land/relike-utils/README.md

     Upon instantiation, `ReLikeUtils` will automatically connect to whatever `currentProvider` it sees.
 An override is possible inside the config object.
 Please see below.

-    It will also start listening for [`LikeEvent`](https://github.com/noman-land/relike-utils/blob/master/contracts/ReLike.sol#L28)s.
+    It will also start listening for [`ItemLiked`](https://github.com/noman-land/relike-utils/blob/master/contracts/ReLike.sol#L28) events.
 Every time someone likes or dislikes something on ReLike an event is fired.
 A callback can be provided to receive these events.
 Please see below.

     It will also start listening for any time the user changes accounts.
 A callback can be provided to receive the address of the new account.
 Please see below